CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

    ![](./media/output1-2.png)

 ## Review
-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:

 - Initialize a Prompt Flow Project
 - Created and Customized Prompts